 Schedule Free Hours: All work and all study?
 Say hello to stress and overwhelm.
 You’re going to need time to recharge.

 Aside from these more practical tips, maybe you want to think about alternatives to working also.
 Especially if you’re looking for things to take you outside of the med school environment and aren’t too bothered about the money.

 If that’s you then things like volunteering or joining a club can be good ideas.
 Both also lend themselves well to resumes.

 If you really do need money to make a MBBS work then maybe it’s best to hold off a few years instead of going down the disaster road of full time work and school.
 There’s nothing stopping you from taking a gap year working as a medical scribe or research assistant for example.
 Both things can really help with an admissions application too.

-The same could also be said to switch out doctoring to become a physician assistant instead.
-Schooling is shorter, the schedule is a bit lighter and you can still end up in lots of interesting medical specialities.
+The same could also be said to switch from doctoring to becoming a physician assistant instead.
+Schooling is shorter, the schedule is a bit lighter and you can still end up in lots of interesting medical specialties.

 But if that’s really not you and not working isn’t an option?
 At least find a job you like.
 Working a job you hate will not remedy the weight of medical school.

 Born and raised in the UK, Will went into medicine late (31) after a career in journalism.
 He’s into football (soccer), learned Spanish after 5 years in Spain, and has had his work published all over the web.
 Read more.